-The court-appointed neutrals to whom I refer are primarily neutrals and magistrates.
-There are also the newly created arbitrators in court annexed arbitration used in a number of districts, but that experience is relatively new, and I bypass them for purposes of present discussion.
-There is no doubt that the use of court-appointed neutrals has been extremely valuable in processing our expanding and complicated contemporary litigation caseload, and thus I intend my comments less as an attack on the use of neutrals and magistrates than as an example of why more dramatic procedural reform is in order.
-In short, I think delegations of judicial power to neutrals and magistrates have become the substitute for a more precise and specialized procedural code.
-To some extent then, the debate can be seen as one between those who are satisfied with an individual case-by-case customized procedure put in place by court-appointed neutrals versus those who advocate more formal rules that do not slavishly adhere to a uniform and trans-substantive format.
-These divisions are also not as sharp as I first described them because I think the development and customization of specialized procedures under the present court-appointed neutral models actually provide some of the building blocks on which a more formal system of particularistic rules can be erected.
+The judicial adjuncts to whom I refer are primarily masters and magistrates.
+There are also the newly created arbitrators in court-annexed arbitration used in a number of districts, but that experience is relatively new, and I bypass them for purposes of present discussion.
+There is no doubt that the use of judicial adjuncts has been extremely valuable in processing our expanding and complicated contemporary litigation caseload, and thus I intend my comments less as an attack on the use of masters and magistrates than as an example of why more dramatic procedural reform is in order.
+In short, I think delegations of judicial power to masters and magistrates have become the substitute for a more precise and specialized procedural code.
+To some extent then, the debate can be seen as one between those who are satisfied with an individual case-by-case customized procedure put in place by judicial adjuncts versus those who advocate more formal rules that do not slavishly adhere to a uniform and trans-substantive format.
+These divisions are also not as sharp as I first described them because I think the development and customization of specialized procedures under the present judicial adjunct models actually provide some of the building blocks on which a more formal system of particularistic rules can be erected.

 Thus, the case study I present has a two-fold purpose.
-First, I make the claim that a close examination of modern court-appointed neutrals exposes the myth that there is in fact a single set of 'federal rules of civil procedure,' and I advocate establishing formal alternative procedural tracks for processing different types of cases.
-Second, and on a less ambitious note, I believe that given the way special neutrals are now being used, specific revisions in Rule 53 itself are necessary.
-Because both of these proposals have more to do with the use of neutrals than magistrates, my emphasis will be on the use of neutrals.
+First, I make the claim that a close examination of modern judicial adjuncts exposes the myth that there is in fact a single set of 'federal rules of civil procedure,' and I advocate establishing formal alternative procedural tracks for processing different types of cases.
+Second, and on a less ambitious note, I believe that given the way special masters are now being used, specific revisions in Rule 53 itself are necessary.
+Because both of these proposals have more to do with the use of special masters than magistrates, my emphasis will be on the use of special masters.
 But it is worth looking at both models for points of contrast.
 [Westlaw]